PombertLab/ID16S/README.md

 ```

-The NCBI Taxonomy database variable must be set in the environmental variables:
+The NCBI Taxonomy database must be set in the BLASTDB environment variables.
+To add it to for the current session, type:
 ```Bash
 cd TaxDB/
 export BLASTDB=$BLASTDB:$(pwd)